 One of the significant estimates related to AFS securities is the evaluation of those investments for OTTI.
 The evaluation of investments for OTTI is a quantitative and qualitative quarterly process that is subject to risks and uncertainties and involves significant estimates and judgments by management.
-Changes in the estimates and judgments used in such analysis can have a significant impact on the Company's statement of income/(loss).
+Changes in the estimates and judgments used in such analysis can have a significant impact on the Company's Income Statements.